 Students develop a knowledge base regarding complex health problems and pharmacology.
 They anticipate and prepare for possible patient care problems on acute nursing units.
-Students apply an ethical decision-making framework to a drug-related dilemma.
 They explore cases and respond with sound clinical judgment and advocate for the patient.
 Students explore the curative/restorative aspects of pharmacology.